tldraw/tldraw/apps/examples/src/examples/shape-with-migrations/README.md

 ---

-Migrations are important when your application updates and changes the way your custom shapes work.
+Sometimes you'll want to update the way a shape works in your application.
 When this happens there can be a risk of errors and bugs.
 For example, users with an old version of a shape in their documents might encounter errors when the editor tries to access a property that doesn't exist.
-This example shows how you can use our migrations system to update user data from previous versions to your latest one and vice versa.
-The most relevant file to look at is "myshape-migrations.ts".
+This example shows how you can use our migrations system to preserve your users' data between versions.